FlyingDomotic/FF_ShellyMilight/README.md

 ## What can be setup?

-Lot of things are driven by parameters set in FF_Shelly.c file.
+Lot of things are driven by parameters set in FF_ShellyMilight.c file.
 Please have a look to it.
 Here are the main:
   - Traces are sent to serial (should you decide to test code on a "classical" ESP8266) if you define SERIAL_TRACE,
   - Traces are sent to SYSLOG if you define SYSLOG_HOST (and not SERIAL_TRACE),
   - Else traces are not generated,